metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 }
 ```

-### Declaring PDA Oracle Accounts
+### Declaring the PDA of an Oracle Plugin

-The default behaviour of the `Oracle Plugin` is to supply the plugin with a static `base_address` which the Oracle Plugin can then read from and provide the resulting validation results.
+The default behaviour of the `Oracle Plugin Adapter` is to supply the adapter with a static `base_address` which the adapter can then read from and provide the resulting validation results.

-If you wish to get more dynamic with the Oracle Plugin you can pass in your `program_id` as the `base_address` and then an `ExtraAccount` which can derive single or multiple PDA addresses depending on the method chosen.
-This potentially allows you to have multiple Oracle Accounts that can be loaded into the single plugin instance.
+If you wish to get more dynamic with the `Oracle Plugin Adapter` you can pass in your `program_id` as the `base_address` and then an `ExtraAccount` which can derive single or multiple PDAs pointing to  `Oracle Plugin` addresses depending on the method chosen.
+This potentially allows you to have multiple `Oracle Plugins` that can be loaded into a single plugin adapter instance.

 #### Static Examples